TelluIoT/ThingML/compilers/README.md

 ThingML Code Generation Framework
 =================================

 This folder contains a full rewrite of the old monolithic ThingML compilers as an extensible code generation framework.
+This ThingML code generation framework is developed in WP2 of the HEADS EU project.
+The ThingML code generation framework includes a set of ready made compilers targeting a range of different platforms (from microcontrollers to servers) but it meant to be customized and extended to support other platfoms or to fit the requirements of a specific project.
+This documents intends to give "getting started" information on haow to tailor a particular ThingML code generator or add your own code generator.

+NOTE: This document is an INITIAL DRAFT.
+If you have some coorections or found that some additional information is required please edit this document and add any corrections or anny additional material.

 ## Compiler modules and sub-projects